Following an anti-inflammatory diet or low inflammatory diet can be helpful in people with chronic inflammation.

-- Fruits with a focus on those with a deeper color.
-Cherries, grapes, and berries are all excellent options.
+Fruits with a focus on those with a deeper color.

-- Green tea is a healthy beverage that has several benefits, including anti inflammatory properties.
+Green tea is a healthy drink that has several benefits, including anti inflammatory properties.

 In addition to these foods, both men and women can also benefit from having a small serving of red wine daily.
 Several studies have shown that wine may produce an effective antioxidant effect in the body.
 Furthermore, red wine has also been linked to reduced inflammation in the body.